satya-thirumani/bigg-boss-data-set/README.md

 - Ejected - Ejected from BB house, exiting without elimination (0 - No, 1 - Yes), due to violation/legal issues

 - In secret room - Whether stayed in secret room or not (0 - No, 1 - Yes)

+- Won ticket to Finale - Housemate won ticket to finale or not (0 - No, 1 - Yes)

+- Number of times Best Performer - Number of times Best Performer received

+- Number of times Worst Performer - Number of times Worst Performer received

 - Social Media Popularity - Popularity in Social media (1 - lowest, 10 - highest) during the show